-Note 6.
+Note 5.
 Cash in Joint Ventures and Restricted Cash

 Joint venture partnership agreements require, among other things, that the Company maintain separate cash accounts for the operation of each joint venture and that distributions to the general and limited partners be strictly controlled.
 These arrangements to date have not resulted in any significant liquidity shortfalls at the Company or the partnership level; however, the Company or any combination of the joint venture partnerships could experience a liquidity shortage while other members of the group have sufficient liquidity.
 Restricted cash is comprised principally of construction and real estate tax escrows required by certain of the Company's mortgage lenders.
-Cash in joint ventures and restricted cash amounted to approximately \$838,000 and \$5,582,000, respectively, at March 31, 2004, and \$1,003,000 and \$5,205,000, respectively, at December 31, 2003.
+Cash in joint ventures and restricted cash amounted to approximately \$861,000 and \$5,730,000, respectively, at June 30, 2004, and \$1,003,000 and \$5,205,000, respectively, at December 31, 2003.

-Note 7.
+Note 6.
 Income Taxes

 The Company has elected since 1986 to be taxed as a REIT under the Internal Revenue Code of 1986, as amended (the "Code").
 A REIT will generally not be subject to federal income taxation on that portion of its income that qualifies as REIT taxable income, to the extent that it distributes at least 90% of its taxable income to its shareholders and complies with certain other requirements.
 Under applicable provisions of the Code governing REITs, a REIT, among other things, may not own more than ten percent in value or voting power of a corporation other than a qualifying "taxable REIT subsidiary".
 During the course of the Company's preparation of its 2003 financial statements, it was determined that the Company indirectly owned more than 10% of one such subsidiary, with an equity value of approximately \$8,000, for which it had inadvertently failed to file a timely election to be treated as a taxable REIT subsidiary.
-The Company has filed with the Internal Revenue Service an election to treat such entity as a taxable REIT subsidiary retroactive to June 2002 when it was formed, and has filed a request for a ruling to permit late filing of such election.
-The Company, based on opinion of counsel, believes that it will receive a favorable ruling and that the likelihood of an unfavorable ruling is remote.
+Pursuant to a determination letter of the Internal Revenue Service dated June 28, 2004, the Company was granted an extension of time to make the election.
+The election has since been made in a timely fashion.

-Note 8.
+Note 7.
 Acquisition Activity

 On March 5, 2004, the Company acquired The Commons in DuBois, Pennsylvania.
 This community shopping center contains approximately 175,000 sq. ft. of GLA, was built in 1999 and expanded in 2003.
 Tenants include a 53,000 sq. ft.
-SuperValu Shop'n Save supermarket and a 55,000 sq. ft.
+SuperValu Shop 'n Save supermarket and a 55,000 sq. ft.
 Elder Beerman department store.
-The property is also shadow anchored (i.e., non-owned) by a 117,000 sq. ft.
-Lowe's home improvement center.
+The property also has a 117,000 sq. ft.
+Lowe's home improvement center as a shadow (i.e., non-owned) anchor.
 The purchase price for the property was approximately \$17.6 million, including closing costs.

 On March 17, 2004, the Company acquired the Townfair Center in Indiana, Pennsylvania.
 This community shopping center contains approximately 204,000 sq. ft. of GLA, was built in 1997 and expanded in 2001-2003.
 The property also includes five acres of unencumbered land available for further expansion.
 Tenants include a 95,000 sq. ft.
 Lowe's home improvement center, a 50,000 sq. ft.
-SuperValu Shop'n Save supermarket and an 18,000 sq. ft.
+SuperValu Shop 'n Save supermarket and an 18,000 sq. ft.
 Michael's craft store.
 The purchase price for the property was approximately \$16.4 million, including closing costs and the assumption of a 6.96% first mortgage loan with a balance of approximately \$10.0 million.
 The mortgage loan is amortized over a thirty year schedule with the balance due in March 2008.